The Boundary of Amoebas: Preliminaries

-This definition of the boundary yields a set, which may exceed the topological boundary of the amoeba.
-In the following we motivate why this rather complicated definition is indeed natural.
-It guarantees that the boundary $\partial \cA(f)$ of an amoeba $\cA(f)$ is continuous under the change of coefficients -- as the variety $\cV(f)$ as well as the amoeba $\cA(f)$.
+This definition of the extended boundary yields a set which may exceed the topological boundary of the amoeba.
+In what follows we motivate this object.
+Namely, it guarantees that the boundary $\partial \cA(f)$ of an amoeba $\cA(f)$ is continuous under the change of coefficients.

-It is well known that the number of complement components is lower semicontinuous under arbitrary small perturbations of coefficients, see \cite{Forsberg:Passare:Tsikh}.
-But, indeed, it happens that a new bounded complement component can appear somewhere inside an amoeba for an arbitrary small change of the coefficients in $\C^A$, as in the following example.
+More precisely, it is well-known that the number of components of the complement of $\cA(f)$ is lower semicontinuous under arbitrary small perturbations of coefficients, see \cite[Prop.
+1.2]{Forsberg:Passare:Tsikh}.
+However, a new bounded component of the complement of can appear inside an amoeba after an arbitrary small change of the coefficients in $(\C^*)^A$, as the following example shows.
+Note that an amoeba $\cA(f)$ is called \struc{\textit{solid}} if the number of connected components of its complement is minimal, i.e., if every component of the complement of $\cA(f)$ corresponds to a vertex in $\New(f)$.

-\begin{exa} Let $f = z_1^3 + z_2^3 + z_1z_2 + 1$.
-Then $\cA(f)$ is solid, i.e., it has only complement components corresponding to the three vertices of $\New(f)$ (via the order map).
-In particular, every sufficiently small neighborhood around the origin is contained in the interior of $\cA(f)$.
-But, if we increase the coefficient of $z_1z_2$ by an arbitrary small $\eps > 0$, then the origin is contained in a (bounded) complement component of $f$ of order $(1,1)$.
-See Figure \ref{Fig:AmoebaExa}, and \cite{deWolff:Diss,Passare:Rullgard:Spine,Theobald:deWolff:Genus1} for further details.
+\begin{exa} Let $f = z_1^3 + z_2^3 + c z_1z_2 + 1$ with $c \in \R$.
+Then $\cA(f)$ is solid if and only if $c \in [-3,1]$.
+Particularly, for $c = 1$ every sufficiently small neighborhood of the origin is contained in the interior of $\cA(f)$.
+If we, however, increase the coefficient of $z_1z_2$ by an arbitrary small $\eps > 0$, then the origin is contained in a bounded component of the complement of $\cA(f)$ of order $(1,1)$.
+See Figure \ref{Fig:AmoebaExa}, and \cite{deWolff:Diss,Passare:Rullgard:Spine,Theobald:deWolff:Genus1} for further details. \endenvi \end{exa}